-Off-road electric scooters: a separate class with 8–11 kW, hydraulic suspension and its own legal reality
+Off-road electric scooters: what defines a separate class

 In the article on the types of electric scooters the off-road class is mentioned as one of the five.
 This is a stand-alone profile of that class: what exactly makes a machine “off-road”, which design decisions are shared across the category, where legality ends and the closed track begins, and what compromises in price, mass and injury rate such a choice costs.